FIRSTRobotics/fms-manual/source/scorekeeper-reference/overview/overview.rst

 Overview
 ======================

-The Scorekeeper Reference documentation IS NOT an exhaustive tome of all knowledge regarding Scorekeeper best practices, helpful life lessons, or anything you should take with you if you’re ever trapped on a deserted island.
+The Scorekeeper Reference documentation IS NOT an exhaustive tome of all knowledge regarding Scorekeeper best practices, helpful life lessons, or anything you should take with you if you're ever trapped on a deserted island.
 Instead, this document is intended to provide some guidance and helpful reminders for completing your role as a Scorekeeper.

-THANK YOU very much from all of us at FIRST for volunteering your time and unique skills to guide our events!
+THANK YOU very much from all of us at *FIRST*\ |reg| for volunteering your time and unique skills to guide our events!

 Purpose
 -------